-Below ground, you’ll find a large food court with McDonald’s and Guzman Y Gomez and selected retailers including Factorie.
+Below ground, you’ll find a large food court with McDonald’s and Guzman Y Gomez and selected retailers.
 The upper level of Wintergarden has several casual restaurants, such as Grill'd, plus entertainment including Strike and Holey Moley Golf Club and a Goodlife Health Club.

-Located in the heart of The City, Wintergarden is easily accessible by public transport and only a short walk away from Central Station, Eagle St and bus stations including King George Square and The Myer Centre.
+Located in the heart of The City, Wintergarden is easily accessible by public transport and only a short walk away from Central Station, Eagle St and bus stations including King George Square and Uptown.

 Wintergarden opens from 9am to 5.30pm Monday to Thursday, 9am to 9pm Friday, 9am to 5pm Saturday and 10am to 5pm Sunday.
 Secure Parking operates the 24-hour Wintergarden Car Park.
 Enter via Elizabeth St and make sure you book online for the best parking deals.